 The industry seems to very slowly be shifting towards synthetics, and the vast majority of sax players continue to prefer wooden reeds.
 At the moment, we still aren’t in a place where they are a viable mainstream option.

-However, new options are becoming available year after year, and at some point, if for no other reason than to be environmentally conscious and try to save forests, Rico and Vandoren will start making big pushes into the sector.
+However, new options are becoming available year after year.
+At some point, if for no other reason than to be environmentally conscious and try to save forests, Rico and Vandoren will start making big pushes into the sector.

 Can You Use Alto Sax Reeds on a Tenor Sax?